-- 1.)
+1.)
 If needed, pour a level concrete pad at least 4" thick and 4" greater than the unit's length and width in each direction.
-Model specific diagrams are available if needed. - 2.)
+Model specific diagrams are available if needed.

+2.)
 Unpack turnstile(s) and verify all parts are included.
-Use the parts checklist on page 6. - 3.)
+Use the parts checklist in the beginning of this book.

+3.)
 Unwrap the main channel from the cardboard & foam packaging.
 Remove the 9x 10/32 flanged button head cap screws and lift the cover off.